Cookie04CZ/GlyphRepair/README.md

  # What is AGL?

 You may notice that GlyphRepair automatically skips glyphs and fonts that are displayed blue in the GUI.
 These are Type 1 fonts whose glyphs have special naming scheme [Adobe Glyph List](https://en.wikipedia.org/wiki/Adobe_Glyph_List).
 Theoretically, glyph named "Aacute" should always represent letter "Á" and so on, you can see [their full list here](https://github.com/adobe-type-tools/agl-aglfn/blob/master/glyphlist.txt).
 Unfortunately, it's not always true in practice, so we played with the idea that GlyphRepair could remap AGL glyphs, too.
-But the current GlyphRepair version **does not** support it leaves all such fonts untouched.
+But the current GlyphRepair version **does not** support it and leaves all such fonts untouched.

 <p>
 <img width="1202" height="855" alt="AGL font example" src="https://github.com/user-attachments/assets/95c85c04-2f77-444c-82a0-b6267f72c30d" />